anunsortedarray/Go-Lang/README.md

 # Go-Lang
-This repository contains all of my random Go projects
+This contains all of my small Golang projects which do not deserve a whole repository